ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 70. Take up sketching.
 Accidentally draw the void.

-71. Bake a load of bread.
+71. Bake a loaf of bread.
 Compare it to your personal growth.

 72. Use a Trello board to track your Netflix viewing.